 - 1.1 These Contract Procedure Rules (CPR) are the Council's contract standing orders under section 135 of the Local Government Act 1972.
 They must be followed every time the Council enters into a contract for works, supplies or services. - 1.2 All public procurement and other applicable laws (including any European Union law directly or indirectly in force in England at the relevant time) must be followed.
 Such laws override any conflicting provision of the CPR. - 1.3 These, the CPR must be read in conjunction with the Council's Constitution, including its Financial Procedure Rules, Procurement Quick Step Guide, (QSG) decision making processes and delegated authorities. - 1.4 These CPR are the minimum standards which must be adhered to.
 Particular procurements may require a more thorough procedure than one defined by value alone, depending on the identifiable risks to the Council, or it may be beneficial to the Council to secure greater competition.
 If in any doubt as to the position on any procurement, consult the Procurement Team. - 1.5 The CPR aim to promote the highest standards of probity, integrity and impartiality using the key procurement principles of transparency, equal treatment, non-discriminatory and proportionate manner.
-They thereby offer the best justification against allegations of purchases having been made fraudulently or incorrectly. - 1.6 If it comes to notice of an Officer that there has been non-compliance with these CPR in respect for any contract which s/he is responsible as the Officer of the procuring section, s/he shall without delay notify the Director of Resources who shall take such action as deemed necessary.
+They thereby offer the best justification against allegations of purchases having been made fraudulently or incorrectly. - 1.6 If it comes to notice of an Officer that there has been non-compliance with these CPR s/he shall without delay notify the Director of Resources who shall take such action as deemed necessary.

-2. PROCUREMENT PRINCIPLES:
+2. PROCUREMENT PRINCIPLES